-“I used Australian History Mysteries throughout the second semester of 2016 in Year 7s and 9s and found them hugely beneficial to my program.
+“I used Australian History Mysteries throughout the second semester of 2016 with Year 7s and 9s and found them hugely beneficial to my program.
 They created interest with the students as they were ‘locally’ based and they directly dealt with the inquiry strand of the curriculum.
 The students were able to complete the activities to the level they were capable of which made them appropriate for all levels within the classroom.
 I felt more confident in meeting the curriculum and enjoyed learning as well!!
 Thank you Australian History Mysteries!!

 I have enjoyed using the content will be using them again when we approach history again this year!”